 - Go to ALEKS

 After completing ALEKS registration, you will enter a guide that demonstrates how to use ALEKS.
 ALEKS is an adaptive system that tailors the questions and material it presents to you based on what you are ready to learn.
 It does this by first requiring you to complete an initial assessment after learning how to use the ALEKS system.
 ALEKS will then determine which topics need to be covered in subsequent learning modules.

-The content reviewed in ALEKS includes math topics such as fractions, algebra, rules for exponents, graphing, scientific notation, and significant figures along with chemistry topics like naming binary ionic compounds and calculations involving limiting reactants and precipitation reactions, to name but a very few of the 140 total course topics.
+The content reviewed in ALEKS includes math topics such as fractions, algebra, rules for exponents, graphing, scientific notation, and significant figures along with chemistry topics like naming binary ionic compounds and calculations involving limiting reactants and precipitation reactions, to name but a few of the course topics covered.
 These topics were chosen to be consistent with the learning outcomes and material from CHEM 1301, Preparatory Chemistry.

 Hours (Eastern Time):

 Monday - Thursday, 7:00 AM to 1:00 AM